Check under the "News" tab for the latest DNA test result summary.

 Kit # 645783 is a descendant of Henry Back Jr of Letcher County.
 He is one of the “perfect matches.”

 Two of the Letcher County test subjects and the descendant of Joseph of Garrard Co KY are perfect matches to each other.
 The other three test subjects have minor mutations which is to be expected when the most recent ancestor in common is back that many generations from the test subjects.

 One member has had the Deep Clade testing.
 The advanced Deep Clade test was necessary because the first 12 markers of the standard test did not yield enough information to place them in a haplogroup.
 We now know that all Y DNA test subjects are E1b1b1a3, V-22.
 This is a very rare haplogroup for folks north of the Alps in Europe but it does occur.
+They all also have a rare deletion at DYS 425 which means no DNA was found.
 We hope that this rarity will make it easier to confirm the earlier origins of our line.
 The men in our project have no matches at any level to anyone who is not a member of the project and who cannot be traced to SE KY.